 Custom Eye Surgery with Wavefront LASIK Technology Using the Allegretto Laser

 The ALLEGRETTO WAVE® Eye-Q customizes every treatment based on the patient’s individual prescription and the shape of their cornea.
 The Wavefront Optimized™ treatment considers the unique curvature and biomechanics of the eye to preserve the quality of vision by inducing fewer distortions that can cause glare and halos at night.

-The "traditional", "standard" or "conventional" LASIK mode that is used on most lasers does not account for a patient's pre-existing corneal shape and is not designed to adequately treat the peripheral cornea.
+The “traditional,” “standard,” or “conventional” LASIK mode does not account for a patient’s pre-existing corneal shape and is not designed to adequately treat the peripheral cornea.
 The result is the creation of distortions or aberrations that cause a decrease in the quality of vision and an increase in glare, particularly at night.
 These aberrations tend to increase with higher treatments.
-The ALLEGRETTO WAVE® Eye-Q was designed to provide custom LASIK™ treatments by incorporating wavefront principles into each procedure while adjusting the treatment to the patient's unique corneal curvature.
+The ALLEGRETTO WAVE® Eye-Q was designed to provide custom LASIK™ treatments by incorporating wavefront principles into each procedure while adjusting the treatment to the patient’s unique corneal curvature.

 The WaveLight® ALLEGRETTO WAVE® EYE-Q is the fastest laser system available in the United States – treating at a speed up to 400 Hz.
 The increased speed allows us to perform one diopter of correction in three seconds.
 Reducing treatment time allows for a LASIK procedure that is more comfortable, and for higher amounts of correction, more accurate than ever before.
 The EYE-Q laser is ideal for patients who suffer from high myopia, hyperopia (farsightedness) and high astigmatism that previously required an extensive amount of time to treat.